Julie Christensen: Early life

 A lyric soprano, Christensen began singing while she was a child.
-She performed at churches, and when she was 11 she appeared on the first of two television talent contests.
-In high school she learned French, and after she graduated she enrolled at the University of Iowa.
+She performed at churches, and when she was 11, she appeared on the first of two television talent contests.
+In high school, she learned French, and after she graduated, she enrolled at the University of Iowa.
 She planned to learn Chinese, and majored in Asian studies.

 Career

 Early career, the Divine Horsemen

 During her first year at the University of Iowa, Christensen joined Longshot, a country-rock band; to tour with them, she dropped out of college.
-In 1978 she began singing with a show band, and after a year on the road, she moved to Austin, Texas.
-In Austin she performed frequently with jazz artists, including bassist and producer Roscoe Beck of the group Passenger, who would later introduce Christensen to Cohen.
+In 1978, she began singing with a show band, and after a year on the road, she moved to Austin, Texas.
+In Austin, she performed frequently with jazz artists, including bassist and producer Roscoe Beck of the group Passenger, who would later introduce Christensen to Leonard Cohen.

-In 1981 Christensen moved to Los Angeles.
+In 1981, Christensen moved to Los Angeles.
 While still performing from time to time with jazz groups, she began to sing with the underground bands of the early Los Angeles punk scene.
-In 1982, while sitting in with Top Jimmy & The Rhythm Pigs, she met Chris D., a producer and the founder of the seminal LA band, the Flesh Eaters.
+In 1982, while sitting in with Top Jimmy & the Rhythm Pigs, she met Chris D., a producer and the founder of the seminal Los Angeles band, the Flesh Eaters.
 Impressed by her voice, he booked her as a backup vocalist for a Top Jimmy session he was producing.
-By 1984, Christensen and Chris D. had founded the Divine Horsemen; in 1985 they were married.
+By 1984, Christensen and Chris D. had founded the Divine Horsemen; in 1985, they were married.

-The Divine Horsemen's music combined elements of punk, rock, blues roots and country.
+The Divine Horsemen's music combined elements of punk, rock, blues roots, and country.
 A reviewer for roots-music magazine No Depression said it "foreshadowed the alt-country genre."
-With a lineup that included members of X, The Blasters, The Gun Club, as well as Texacala Jones and Kid Congo, the band released their largely acoustic debut album, Time Stands Still, in late 1984.
-As a reviewer said in 2016, "Right up there with George Jones and Tammy Wynette, with Julie Christensen harmonizing circles around a despondent Chris D. The twin vocals wander, finish one another's sentences, fight, fuck, laugh, cry and then join together in a gorgeously mismatched duo.
+With a lineup that included members of X, the Blasters, the Gun Club, and Texacala Jones and Kid Congo, the band released their largely acoustic debut album, Time Stands Still, in late 1984.
+As a reviewer said in 2016, "Right up there with George Jones and Tammy Wynette, with Julie Christensen harmonizing circles around a despondent Chris D. The twin vocals wander, finish one another's sentences, fight, fuck, laugh, cry, and then join together in a gorgeously mismatched duo.
 Christensen's clear Emmylou-cry looms large."